livekit/agents-js/README.md

 - **Plugin**: A library class that performs a specific task, *e.g.* speech-to-text, from a specific provider.
 An agent can compose multiple plugins together to perform more complex tasks.

-Your index file for an agent is built of two parts:
+Your main file for an agent is built of two parts:

 - The boilerplate code that runs when you run this file, creating a new worker to orchestrate jobs
 - The code that is exported when this file is imported into Agents, to be ran on all jobs (which